tusharkalal20/Personal-Finance-Analysis/README.md

 ![image](https://github.com/tusharkalal20/Personal-Finance-Project/assets/67863411/12b1fd6b-c157-47ee-85bb-9a516ee595a7)

+## Data Cleaning
 Below is a preview of how the data looks in one of the yearly statements:

 ![image](https://github.com/tusharkalal20/Personal-Finance-Project/assets/67863411/7bef3b28-7e3e-467c-8c02-4db361e40386)

 As is evident, the raw data has some quality issues which need to be addressed.
-- Unnamed Columns
-- Null Values
-- Date formatting
+- Unnamed Columns: Labeling the fields is important to seamlessly undertake analysis and create reports
+- Null Values: There are cells with null values which have been mindfully discarded
+- Date formatting: I have formatted the date in dd-mm-yy format and created an additional column that stores the date information in mm/dd/yy (US format)
 - Data Labelling: A crucial requirement to conduct the required analysis is to have the description of each transaction and the categorization by 'Type' and 'Component'.
 - Data Loading: Due to the confidential nature of financial statements, they are commonly encrypted with a password to prevent unauthorized access.
 This encryption, however, posed a challenge in establishing an Excel connection to the PDF files and loading the data into a spreadsheet.
 To address this issue, I utilized a PDF tool to decrypt the file, enabling the extraction and transfer of data into the spreadsheet.